NetanelAvrhami/sessionizer/README.md

 Testing:

-My main goal was to write unit tests but I did not have time for it, so I created 3 CSV files with small information and on them and I checked on them with debug mode.
+I created 3 CSV files with small information and on them and I checked on them with debug mode.

 To run this code please clone the project and run in on the localhost.